 Curry Laksa is also known as: Malaysian Curry Noodles with Coconut MilkLaksa LemakNyonya LaksaMalaysian curry noodles

-Prepare the stock by adding drumstick bones and water (1 liter) into a pot and bring to boil.
-Once it boils, allow it to simmer for at least 30 minutes.
+Prepare the stock by adding drumstick bones and water into a pot and bring to boil.
+Once it boils, lower heat and allow to simmer for at least 30 minutes.
 After that, use a spoon to remove any impurities.

 Heat oil in a pot and stir-fry prawns skin/heads until cooked.
-Add the rest of the water into the pot together with the Vietnamese coriander.
-Bring to boil and let it simmer for 30 minutes.
+Add rest of the water into pot together with the Vietnamese coriander.
+Bring to boil.
+Lower heat and let it simmer for 30 minutes.

-In another pot of boiling water, blanch prawns, tofu puffs and noodles.
+In another pot of boiling water, blanch prawns, tofu puffs, fish balls and noodles.
 Set aside

 Blend dried shrimps, dried chillies, galangal, candlenuts, turmeric powder, garlic, shallots, shrimp paste and lemongrass until smooth.
-Heat a pot with 3 tablespoons of oil at medium heat to sauté blended ingredients until fragrant.
+Heat 3 tablespoons of oil in a pot at medium heat.
+Sauté blended ingredients until fragrant.

-Pour drumstick bones and prawn broths into the pot with the sautéd blended ingredients.
-Stir well.
-Add salt to taste and allow broth to simmer over medium to high heat for 10-15 minutes.
+Pour drumstick bones and prawn broths into the pot with the sautéed blended ingredients.
+Mix well.
+Add salt to taste.
+Allow broth to boil at medium to high heat for 10-15 minutes.
 Add coconut milk.
 When broth begins to boil, add tofu puffs and fish balls.
 Bring to boil again.
 Turn off the stove.

-Toast belacan on a dry pan until fragrant.
+On a dry pan, toast belacan until fragrant.
 Set aside.
-Then, sauté Chili Boh with 1.5 tablespoon of oil at medium heat until oil separates.
-Add 0.5 tablespoon of water.
-Add sugar to taste.
+Then, sauté chilli boh with 1.5 tablespoon of oil at medium heat until oil separates.
+Add 0.5 tablespoon of water and sugar to taste.

-Serve by placing noodles into a bowl, add broth and garnish with prawns, tofu puffs, fish balls, Vietnamese coriander, prawns and hard-boiled egg.
+Serve by placing noodles into a bowl.
+Add broth and garnish with prawns, tofu puffs, fish balls, Vietnamese coriander and hard-boiled egg.